samcofer/sol-eng-docker/k8s.md

     - the user that is provisioned in the session container probably has a default home directory...
     - yes, home directory does not seem to be mapped from the launcher server to the session
     - `/home/user` works fine, but `/home/users/user` does not (even when set correctly on rsp / launcher)
+- need to implement `sssd` in the `S6` init script...
+- need to figure out why the home directory is not writable by default...
+- need to switch home directories to `/home/user`

 ### Product